RobloxTeethyz/Newsletter/issues/November Newsletter 2024.md

 ▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂

 Hello, everyone!
 Welcome back to our monthly newsletter.
-Everything in this newsletter will cover up mostly everything that occured during **Novmber**!
+Everything in this newsletter will cover up mostly everything that occured during **November**!
 We hope you enjoy reading this month's newsletter!

 - Newsletter Team